z3f1r0/z3f1r0.github.io/_posts/2023-01-30-forensics-write-up.md

 ### What is the last directory accessed by the user?
 (The last folder name as it is?)

-Use previous version of volatility and launch `vol -f victim.ra --profile=Win7SP1x64 shellbags | sort -k 6` like in this [write-up](https://github.com/emirfattoum/Forensics/blob/main/Memory%20Forensics/TryHackMe_Forensics_Walkthrought.pdf){:target="_blank"}.
+Use previous version of volatility and launch `volatility -f victim.raw --profile=Win7SP1x64 shellbags | sort -k 6` like in this [write-up](https://github.com/emirfattoum/Forensics/blob/main/Memory%20Forensics/TryHackMe_Forensics_Walkthrought.pdf){:target="_blank"}.
 > **deleted_files**

 # Task 2